Charles A. Boutelle: Naval career

 His father was a shipmaster, and Charles himself went to sea at the age of fifteen.
 He spent the next eleven years as a sailor, becoming a shipmaster in his own right in 1860.
 Returning from a two-year voyage in 1862 to find the country at war, he volunteered his services to the Union Navy and was commissioned an Acting Master on April 5, 1862.

-He saw service on the Paul Jones, a double-ended, sidewheeling, steam gunboat assigned to the South Atlantic Blockading Squadron.
+He saw service on the Paul Jones, a double-ended, sidewheel, steam gunboat assigned to the South Atlantic Blockading Squadron.
 During this assignment, the shallow-draft vessel was engaged in intelligence-gathering, patrolling the river outlets, and guarding against Confederate river traffic attempting to run the blockade of the Georgia coastline.

 His next assignment was aboard Sassacus, another double-ended, steam gunboat engaged in the blockades of Charleston and Wilmington.
 On May 5, 1864, while assigned to that vessel, his ship, along with other Union vessels, saw action against the Confederate ironclad CSS Albemarle.
 During that engagement, Sassacus rammed the Albemarle as it attempted to escape.
 Sassacus took a direct hit to the starboard boiler and sustained significant damage when the boiler exploded.
 It was during that battle that Boutelle was cited “for gallant conduct,” resulting in his promotion to the rank of Volunteer Lieutenant, the highest rank granted volunteer officers not of the regular navy.

 Lieutenant Boutelle was subsequently given command of the Nyanza, another of the shallow-draft and lightly armored steam vessels known as 'tinclads'.
 During his command, Nyanza participated, under Admiral David Farragut, in the Battle of Mobile Bay, on August 5, 1864, where Lieutenant Boutelle was credited with receiving the surrender of the Confederate fleet.
 Following the victory at Mobile, Boutelle was placed in command of Union naval forces in the Mississippi Sound.

 Lieutenant Boutelle continued in naval service until the conclusion of the war when he voluntarily separated from service.
 He was granted an honorable discharge on January 14, 1866.

 Soon after his departure from naval service, he married Elizabeth ("Lizzie") Hodsdon, daughter of attorney and Maine Adjutant General, John L. Hodsdon, on May 16, 1866, in Augusta, the bride's home town.
 Together they had three daughters, Grace Hodsdon Boutelle, Elizabeth Boutelle, and Anne ("Annie") Curtis Boutelle.
 In 1890 Anne Boutelle sponsored the protected cruiser Newark, the US Navy's first modern cruiser.